cosmodesi/pycorr/README.md

 ## License

-**pypower** is free software distributed under a BSD3 license.
+**pycorr** is free software distributed under a BSD3 license.
 For details see the [LICENSE](https://github.com/adematti/pycorr/blob/main/LICENSE).